William Howard Hearst: 1919 general election

 In the election of 1919, Hearst was surprised by his loss to the United Farmers of Ontario.
 Historians have varying opinions on the reason for the result of the election, including federal conscription, the OTA, and poor opinions of the industrial workers and the rural population.

 Later life

 After his loss in 1919, Hearst remained in Toronto, where he had lived since 1912.

 Hearst served as a member of the International Joint Commission, which had been formed to settle international boundary waters disputes between the United States and Canada.

 Legacy

 The Town of Hearst, in Northern Ontario, is named for William Hearst.

 A street in North York, south of the intersection of Keele Street and Wilson Avenue, is named after him.
-The Humber River Hospital and offices of the Ministry of Transportation are on this street.
+The Hennick Humber Hospital and offices of the Ministry of Transportation are on this street.

 A plaque honouring Sir William H. Hearst stands in Tara Park in the Municipality of Arran–Elderslie in Bruce County.
 It was erected by the Ontario Archeological and Historic Sites Board.